ArjaanBuijk/FullstackND-Movie-Trailer-Website/README.md

 ---
 ## Overview
-This is a project for the Udacity Stack Web Developer Nanodegree.
+This is a project for the Udacity Full Stack Web Developer Nanodegree.

 Using python, server-side code is written to store a list of my favorite movies, including box art imagery and a movie trailer URL.
 This data is served as a web page allowing visitors to review the movies and watch the trailers.